 These characteristics allow you to react with great flexibility to changing prices and offers.

-Below is an example of a good option to switch to.
+Below is an example of a good option to switch to, although you would only get the bigger bonus after being a customer for 12 months.

 - A simple one-time change (Einmaliger Wechsel)